What is Leverage?

 Leverage may be applied when trading stocks, currencies, ETFs, commodities and indices, and, in certain circumstances, cryptocurrencies.
 Each instrument has maximum leverage limitations which are guided by industry regulations, as well as eToro’s own efforts to promote responsible trading and mitigate the risks of trading with high leverage.
 For more information on specific limitations, click here.

 Maximum exposure will also vary by account type.
-An eToro Professional Client account allows for higher leverage, as well as a host of other benefits such as reduced margin rates and no withdrawal fees.
+An eToro Professional Client account allows for higher leverage.
 Only clients who meet certain criteria can opt up to become a Professional Clients.
 If you wish to read more about Professional Client status, please click here.

 What Can I Do To Minimise Risk When Trading With Leverage?